-- 2.52 In addition to annual revalidation, revalidation is required in the following circumstances: - a. when the WD is to be returned to service after repair or component replacement of part of the systems which affect satisfactory attainment of the pre-set variables of the operating cycle; - b. when the pre-set values of the cycle variables have been modified; - c. when the software in a programmable electronic system (PES), used for control of the process, has been modified; - d. whenever the user or independent advisor advises that revalidation is necessary; - e. whenever it is required by an authorised inspectorate or licensing authority. - 2.53 The full revalidation procedure is identical to that specified for the yearly test.
-See Chapter 7.

-2.54 It will not always be necessary to carry out a full revalidation and the advice of the independent advisor, microbiologist or the control of infection officer should be sought on which tests are required following any particular event.
+- 2.52 In addition to annual revalidation (Table 5), further revalidation is required in the following circumstances: - a. when the WD is to be returned to service after repair or component replacement of part of the systems which affect satisfactory attainment of the pre-set variables of the operating cycle; - b. when the pre-set values of the cycle variables have been modified; - c. when the software in a programmable electronic system (PES), used for control of the process, has been modified; - d. whenever the user or Independent Advisor advises that revalidation is necessary; - e. whenever it is required by an authorised inspectorate or licensing authority. - 2.53 The full revalidation procedure is identical to that specified for the yearly test.
+See Chapter 7. - 2.54 It will not always be necessary to carry out a full revalidation and the advice of the Independent Advisor, Microbiologist or the Control of Infection Officer should be sought on which tests are required following any particular event.